noahehall/theBookOfNoah/linux/docker/docker.md

 # best practices
+  - harden your images
+    - the process of shaping it in a way that will reduce the attack surface inside any docker containers based on it
+    - minimize software contained in the image
+    - enforce that images are based on a specific image
+    - have a sensible default user
+    - eliminate root user escalation
   - remember the diff between entrypoint and cmd
     - entryoint is the program that will be executed when the container starts
       - use this for all sorts of things